 I once wrote a few lyrics for this song but never really developed them.

 BUCKET OF STEEL © 2020 Craig H Collins

 Company Man is the first words-and-music song I’ve recorded in over 40 years.
 I wrote the outlines of the song in the early 1980s, but the lyrics and the bridge were only completed this year.
 I may have borrowed inspiration from the Kinks’ Shangri-La as well as from the Jackie Gleason Orchestra.
-For better or worse, the composition and the analog/digital performances are mine, with the exception of the intro and outro vocals — those lines came from management comments in Eastman Kodak annual reports from the late 1990s – early 2000s, which I typed into online speech synthesizers and then recorded.
+The composition and all analog/digital performances are mine, with the exception of the intro and outro vocals — those lines were extracted from management comments in Eastman Kodak annual reports of the late 1990s – early 2000s, which I typed into online speech synthesizers and then recorded.

 I’m not proud of the vocals, but it’s the only voice I have left after all these years.
 And even this modest effort would not have been possible without the (amazing) capabilities of Melodyne pitch-adjusting software.

 Overall, I worked on this recording about five months.
 At that rate, I might be ready to release my first album when I’m 72.

 [February 2021: Still dissatisfied with the mix, I did another remix at the end of last year.
 Although it was better, I was still not entirely happy, so I did a George Martin and combined the two best mixes (#78 and #82) together.
 This will have to do.
 For now.]